jsantell/ImpactStorage/README.md

 =================================================

 h2.
 About

-ImpactStorage is a plugin for HTML5/js game framework "ImpactJS":http://www.impactjs.com/ to give developers quick access to localStorage for their projects.
+ImpactStorage is a plugin for HTML5/js game framework [ImpactJS](http://www.impactjs.com) to give developers quick access to localStorage for their projects.
 Mostly an interface for localStorage, ImpactStorage is set up to bake with your ImpactJS project, take care of some error handling, as well as support object types in addition to strings.

-Created by "Jordan Santell":http://www.jsantell.com/ for "Duck It!":http://www.spacewhalestudios.com/duckit/; enjoy!
+Created by [Jordan Santell](http://www.jsantell.com) for [Duck It!](http://www.spacewhalestudios.com/duckit/); enjoy!

 h2.
 Installation

 * Move impact-storage.js to your ImpactJS project's plugin folder: ``[PROJECT]/lib/plugins/impact-storage.js``
 * Add the plugin to your main.js file
 <pre>